 Other scoring systems include the Okuda and the Barcelona-Clinic Liver Cancer staging systems.
 In addition to tumor size, local extension, and metastases, these systems incorporate information about the severity of liver disease.

 An increasing number of hepatocellular carcinomas are being detected through screening programs.
 Screening patients with cirrhosis is reasonable, although this measure is controversial and has not been shown to reduce mortality.
-One common screening method is ultrasonography every 6 or 12 mo.
+One common screening method is ultrasonography every 6 or 12 months.
+However, in obese patients, because sensitivity of ultrasonography is limited in them, alternating ultrasonography with MRI or CT should be considered for screening.
 Many experts advise screening patients with long-standing hepatitis B even when cirrhosis is absent.
+Patients with nonalcoholic steatohepatitis (NASH) are now recognized to account for 50% of cases of noncirrhotic HCC (2).
+However, despite this recognition, screening is not yet recommended for such patients.

-Treatment of hepatocellular carcinoma depends on its stage (1).
+Treatment of hepatocellular carcinoma depends on its stage (1) and the underlying severity of liver disease.

-For single tumors < 5 cm or ≤ 3 tumors that are all ≤ 3 cm and that are limited to the liver, liver transplantation results in as good a prognosis as liver transplantation done for noncancerous disorders.
-Alternatively, surgical resection may be done; however, the cancer usually recurs.
+For single tumors < 5 cm or ≤ 3 tumors that are all ≤ 3 cm and that are limited to the liver, without microvascular invasion, and if AFP is < 500 mcg/L, liver transplantation appears to result in as good a prognosis as liver transplantation done for noncancerous disorders.
+Liver transplantation can be curative.
+These Milan criteria are used to identify patients with hepatocellular carcinoma who are good candidates for liver transplantation (2).
+The American Association for the Study of Liver Diseases (AASLD) 2018 guidelines also use the Milan criteria for selection of patients for liver transplantation (3).

-If the tumor is large (> 5 cm), is multifocal, has invaded the portal vein, or is metastatic (ie, stage III or higher), prognosis is much less favorable (eg, 5-yr survival rates of about 5% or less).
+If the tumor is large (> 5 cm), is multifocal, has invaded the portal vein, or is metastatic (ie, stage III or higher), prognosis is poor (eg, 5-year survival rates of about 5% or less).
 Radiation therapy is usually ineffective.
-Sorafenib appears to improve outcomes.
+Sorafenib only modestly improves outcomes, with a median survival of 10.7 months as compared to 7.9 months with placebo (4).
+Several new chemotherapy agents prolong survival longer or cause fewer side effects than sorafenib; these include levatinib, regorafenib, and immunotherapy such as nivolumab.
+Progression-free survival was higher with levatinib than with sorafenib and is an alternate first-line therapy.
+The other new agents are second-line options (5).

 Hepatocellular carcinoma is usually a complication of cirrhosis and is most common in parts of the world where hepatitis B is prevalent.